Guess1m/ReportsPlus/README.md

   you can quickly generate a search report by transferring details like the suspect's name and location of arrest, saving a lot of time.
 - High-quality zoomable map.
-- Notepad text area, useful for remembering location info and search items.
+- The notepad text area is useful for remembering location info and search items.
 - Customizable UI.
 Plans to make the entire UI fully customizable.
 - Fully modifiable arrest charges and citations through XML, compatible with plugins like Realistic Charges and Citations for Compulite.